 Adding Objects to the Map

-If you thought the layers was all there is to CalTopo, then you're sorely mistaken!
+If you thought the layers were all there is to CalTopo, then you’re sorely mistaken!
 We can also add a myriad of objects to the map.
 An object can be anything from a marker on the map, to a highlighted trail, or even shapes or bearing lines.
 Objects are added by clicking the + Add New Object link on the left-hand side of the webpage.
 It will bring up a list of options for objects you can add.

 Let’s take a look at some practical examples!

 The simplest object we can add to our map is a marker.
 As the name implies, it simply marks a spot on the map.

 You add a marker by selecting Add Marker from the + Add New Object menu.
 Doing so will place a marker in the center of the map, and display a window in the bottom right-hand corner where can configure the marker.